dcodner24/Organization-Tracker/README.md

 ## Installation Instructions
 <a name="instr"></a>

->To install this CLI application, clone the project from the associated repo onto your local machine and run npm i in the integrated terminal.
+>To install this CLI application, clone the project from the associated repo onto your local machine, run npm i in the integrated terminal, use mysql in the terminal to execute schema.sql and seeds.sql, and create a .env file based on the   .envEXAMPLE included in the repo.

 ## Usage information
 <a name="usage"></a>